Script-eng/airbnb-clone-project/README.md

 ### 5. Review and Rating System
 After a stay is completed, this feature allows guests to leave a rating and a written review for the property.
 This builds a foundation of trust and transparency on the platform.
 Reviews help future guests make informed decisions and incentivize hosts to provide high-quality experiences.

+## 🛡️ API Security

+Securing the API is a top priority for this project.
+Given that the application will handle sensitive user data, booking information, and financial transactions, a multi-layered security approach will be implemented to protect the platform and its users from threats.

+### Key Security Measures

+1.  **Authentication (Token-Based with JWT):**
+    Every protected endpoint will require a valid JSON Web Token (JWT).
+When a user logs in, the server will issue a short-lived, signed token.
+This token must be included in the header of subsequent requests to verify the user's identity, ensuring that anonymous users cannot access or modify sensitive data.

+2.  **Authorization (Permission-Based):**
+    Authentication confirms *who* a user is, while authorization determines *what* they are allowed to do.
+We will implement a role-based permission system where actions are restricted based on user roles (e.g., a user can only edit their own profile, and a host can only modify their own properties).
+This prevents users from accessing or altering data that does not belong to them.

+3.  **Rate Limiting:**
+    To protect the API from abuse and denial-of-service (DoS) attacks, rate limiting will be enforced.
+This will restrict the number of requests a single user or IP address can make within a certain time frame, ensuring the application remains available and performant for all legitimate users.

+4.  **Input Validation and Sanitization:**
+    All data received from clients will be rigorously validated.
+GraphQL's strong typing system provides a first layer of defense, but we will add business-level validation (e.g., ensuring a booking's end date is after its start date).
+This prevents data corruption and protects against common vulnerabilities like injection attacks.

+### Why Security is Crucial

+*   **Protecting User Data:** The `Users` entity contains Personally Identifiable Information (PII).
+Strong authentication and authorization are essential to prevent data breaches, protect user privacy, and maintain trust.
+*   **Securing Financial Transactions:** The `Bookings` and `Payments` systems are the financial core of the app.
+Security measures are critical to ensure that payment details are handled securely and to prevent fraudulent transactions or unauthorized access to financial history.
+*   **Maintaining Platform Integrity:** Without proper security, the platform could be overrun with spam listings, fake reviews, or malicious user activity.
+Enforcing strict rules through authorization and rate limiting ensures the integrity and trustworthiness of the content on our platform.